SaraFattouh/Multi-modal-classification/README.md

 - The Baseline Approach
 - The Proposed Hierachical Approach

-In the Baseline Approch, a concatinated field of the product title and description was fed to CamemBERT, FlauBERT.
+In the baseline approch, a concatinated field of the product title and description was fed to CamemBERT, FlauBERT.
 The resulted embeddings X_t1, X_t2 were fused with the embeddings comming from the image classfication model X_im

 ![alt text](https://github.com/SaraFattouh/Multi-modal-classification/blob/master/Baseline.png)

-In the proposed Hierachical approach, product's title and description were fed individually to CamemBERT, FlauBERT.
+In the proposed hierachical approach, product's title and description were fed individually to CamemBERT, FlauBERT.
 The resulted textual embeddings were fused together to get X_t1, X_t2, this is done in the first fusion layer.
 In the second fusion layer, textual and visual features were fused together.
 Several fusion approaches used and compared.
-That includes: Concatenation, Addition, Average
+That included: Concatenation, Addition, Average

 ![alt text](https://github.com/SaraFattouh/Multi-modal-classification/blob/master/Multi-modal.png)